Krste Velkoski

-Krste Velkoski (Крсте Велкоски; born 20 February 1988) is a Macedonian professional footballer who plays as a striker for Makedonija G.P.
+Krste Velkoski (Крсте Велкоски; born 20 February 1988) is a Macedonian former professional footballer who played as a striker.

 Club career

-Velkoski signed a three-year deal with Enosis Neon Paralimni on 18 June 2010 but his journey did not last long as Velkoski and the club mutually agreed to terminate his contract on 14 December 2010.
-He then signed a two-year deal with his former team Rabotnički in January 2011 and holds the record as top scorer in UEFA Club Competitions for the club.
+Velkoski signed a three-year contract with Enosis Neon Paralimni on 18 June 2010.
+However, the club mutually agreed to terminate his contract on 14 December.
+He signed a two-year contract with his former club Rabotnički in January 2011 and holds the record as top scorer in UEFA Club Competitions for the club.

 In January 2014, Velkoski joined Bosnian Premier League club Sarajevo signing a 2 1/2-year contract.
-After Sarajevo, he played for Incheon United and Nakhon Ratchasima.
+After playing for Sarajevo, he played for Incheon United and Nakhon Ratchasima.
 In 2017, Velkoski returned to Sarajevo.

 International career

-He made his senior debut for Macedonia in a March 2014 friendly match against Latvia and has earned a total of 12 caps, scoring no goals.
-His last international was a November 2018 Nations League match against Gibraltar.
+In March 2014, Velkoski made his senior debut for Macedonia in a friendly match against Latvia.
+He has played on 12 occasions in total, scoring no goals.
+His last international was a Nations League match against Gibraltar in November 2018.